What is Ransomware?

 What To Look Out For

-In fact, Proofpoint revealed that from January 2015 to February 2016 there was an incredible 3,900 percent increase in spam Twitter posts related to malware and exploits as opposed to the previous 12 months.
-That’s a massive increase in hacking attempts.
+- Staggering Increase in Malware Posts: Proofpoint’s research revealed an astounding 3,900 percent increase in spam Twitter posts related to malware and exploits from January 2015 to February 2016 compared to the previous 12 months.

 How Companies Are Dealing With This Threat